thecomplexityproject/cognitivecomplexity/documentation/code-snippets-tmp.md

 ##### -> Programming language
 > **Definition**
 >
-> A ***programming language*** is a formal language comprising a set of instructions that produce various kinds of output.
+> A ***programming language*** is a formal language comprising a set of machine-readable instructions that produce various kinds of output.

 [-> Top](#code-snippets)